 ASP.NET Core 8.0 - Users Without Identity Project

-Probably the most exciting specification is support for cross-origin authentication.
-I am testing the UWPP V4 at Fido.KenHaggerty.Com.
-Fido.KenHaggerty.Com is a modified version of the UWPP with security settings and UI to host cross-origin authentication.
-The published versions of Users Without Passwords Project, Users With Device 2FA Project, Users Without Identity Project, Users With Comments Project have been modified to authenicate with a pre-registered Fido.KenHaggerty.Com user.
+Probably the most exciting specification of the Web Authentication: An API for accessing Public Key Credentials Level 3 is support for cross-origin authentication.
+I am testing cross-origin authentication with a modified version of the UWPP with security settings and UI to host cross-origin authentication at Fido.KenHaggerty.Com.
+The published versions of Users Without Passwords Project, Users With Device 2FA Project, Users Without Identity Project, Users With Comments Project, and KenHaggerty .Com have been modified to authenicate with a pre-registered Fido.KenHaggerty.Com user.

 Help Test Cross-Origin Authentication

-- Register a user on Fido.KenHaggerty.Com.
+• Register a user on Fido.KenHaggerty.Com.

-- Use the Login Central Portal to login to this site with a Fido.KenHaggerty.Com user.
+• Use the Login Central Portal to login to this site with a Fido.KenHaggerty.Com user.

-- The first login requires a local account association, choose new local account or link to an existing local account.
+• The first login requires a local account association, choose new local account or link to an existing local account.

 The Users Without Identity Project (UWIP) is the source code for UsersWithoutIdentity.
 Com.
 The UWIP is developed with Visual Studio 2022 and the MS Long Term Support (LTS) version .NET 8.0 framework.
 All Errors, Warnings, and Messages from Code Analysis have been mitigated.
 The UWIP implements user authentication and two factor authentication like MS Identity but with a clear and modifiable design.
 UWIP implements two factor authentication with the (TOTP) standard and is compatible with the MS Authenticator or Google Authenticator applications.
 Users can self-manage passwords, email addresses, and security in Manage Account.
 Admins can list and manage users, email addresses, and histories.